ashkann/mixin/README.md

 You can reach me at ashkan.kh.nazary@gmail.com

-Special thank to Martin Odersky for Scala and Douglas Crockford for "Java Script, the good parts".
+Special thanks to Martin Odersky for Scala and Douglas Crockford for "Java Script, the good parts".

 Any feedback is most welcome.